Complete Inference of Causal Relations between Dynamical Systems: Results

-The DC method was able to reveal the original coupling pattern between the observed logistic maps for all cases, in particular it was able to detect the existence of the hidden common cause observing only the two affected logistic maps (Fig.\,\ref{fig:logmap}).
+The performance of the method was evaluated on simulated coupled logistic maps.
+Our method was able to reveal the original coupling pattern between the observed logistic maps for all cases, in particular it was able to detect the existence of the hidden common cause observing only the two affected logistic maps (\autoref{fig:logmap}).
+For further details see \ref{si:results}.

-The performance of the DC method was evaluated on simulated coupled logistic maps.
-Each of the causal scenarios Eqs.\ \eqref{indep}--\eqref{hcc} was simulated with randomly chosen system parameters (uniformly sampled in the range $r \in [3.6, 4.0)$, $\beta \in [0.1, 0.5)$), see Fig.\ \ref{fig:robustness}.
-Classification is almost perfect below 1\% relative noise for typical data lengths.
-Moreover, the DC method performs above chance up to 10\% relative noise.
-(For further details see SI section 2.2.)